boston-dynamics/spot-sdk/python/examples/get_world_objects/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - Using the World Object Service
+# Using the World Object Service

 These examples demonstrate how to use the world object service to list the objects Spot can detect, and filter these lists for specific objects or objects after a certain time stamp.